Advance the overall well-being of vulnerable children and their right to live in permanent family care.

 - Embrace collaboration, partnership, alliance and association;

-- Serve to create a safe, permanent and loving family for each child.
+- Serve to ensure a safe, permanent and loving family for each child.

-- Ensuring permanent, safe and loving families for children must be prioritized through the strengthening of the birth family, reunification with birth or related family, adoption within the local or national community and adoption within the world community.
+Ensuring permanent, safe and loving families for children must be prioritized through the strengthening of the birth family, reunification with birth or related family, adoption within the local, national community and world community.

-- While striving to create a safe, permanent and loving family through birth, domestic adoption or international adoption, our response must support and include, temporary Foster Care, Group Homes, Institutions and other secondary options for those children for whom a permanent family is not a viable option.
+While striving to ensure a safe, permanent and strong family our response must support and include, temporary Foster Care, Group Homes, Institutions and other secondary options for those children for whom a permanent family is not a viable option.